 Although the gist of Gold fits in with Josef Goebbels’ National Socialist propaganda aims, the movie doesn’t attack England directly.
 Ufa may have held hopes of foreign distribution.
 The one man in Scotland that Holk knows he can trust is the captain of Wills’ yacht, a fellow German.
 Nine years later, Josef Goebbels’ anti-British version of Titanic would make a German the single ethical person in authority on the doomed ocean liner.
 The fellow is constantly badmouthing the craven captain and the venal English ship owner.
 When Hans Albers finishes this movie with a ten-cent moral about love being the only real treasure, the show seems plenty dumb.
 But that amazing special effect set piece is too good to dismiss so easily.
 Gold is a classic of giddy ’30s science fiction.

-After finally seeing Gold, one more thing impresses me besides the grandiose special effects.
-It’s sort of a ‘brain-drain’ movie.
+After finally seeing Gold, one more thing impresses me besides the grandiose special effects: it’s an early ‘brain-drain’ espionage movie.
 In the ’30s, Germany had a reputation for the best precision engineering in the world.
 Werner Holk is semi-kidnapped to serve John Wills’ greedy science project, which was pirated from Germany in the first place.
 Also in awe of German scientific prowess is Brigitte Helm’s Florence.
 The playgirl finds Werner Wolk’s brilliance and clarity of mission irresistible.
 He’s both smarter and more ethical than her father.
 Holk just stands there looking like he’s posing for a statue, and Florence is carried away.
 Ms. Helm is terrific, but it would be nice if her character had a more central role to play in the story.